 The current climate finance gap which is overly slanted towards mitigation at the cost of adaptation measures has discriminatory effects on children who live in settings where more adaptation measures are needed.
 States should bridge the global climate finance gap, with a view to equal distribution.
 Moreover, the determination by States of the total global climate finance needed should be informed by the documented needs of communities especially children and their rights.

-States should facilitate access to information for affected communities, especially children, on activities supported by climate finance.
+States should ensure and facilitate access to information for affected communities, especially children, on activities supported by climate finance.
 Such information should include possibilities for lodging complaints about alleged violations of child rights.
 States should devolve decision-making on climate finance to strengthen participation of beneficiary communities especially children.
 States should subject the approval and execution of climate finance to a child rights impact assessment to prevent and address financed mitigation and adaptation measures that could lead to violation of children’s rights.

 Children are calling on the collective actions of States.
 According to one child consulted for the present general comment, “global warming and other problems cannot be solved unless there is global cooperation.”